cimug-org/Avro4CIM/case-study/example-payloads/README.md

 This directory contains example JSON payloads for the SecurityAnalysisResult Apache Avro schema based on the updated schema structure where only `RemedialActionApplied` appears at the container level.

+Refer to the [Security Analysis Result Messages - Quick Reference Guide](quick_reference.md) for a fuller understanding of the sample payloads provided.

 ## Schema Structure Changes

 The updated schema reflects the topological analysis results: